jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/ExtendingNika.rst

         //(I guess up to hundred), will get really slow for large number (thousands) of lines/images.
         //If large number of images (=lines) is in the text file, the only efficient way
         //is to load such large list in Igor first in separate folder in waves
-        //and then look up in these waves - that avoids reading many times line by line from a text file.
+        //and then look up in these waves - that avoids reading many times line by line from a
+        //text file.
 Can be done, but would be two step procedure. return result end